openmc-dev/openmc/docs/source/usersguide/settings.rst

 :class:`openmc.stats.CylindricalIndependent`, respectively.
 Meshes can also be used to represent spatial distributions with :class:`openmc.stats.MeshSpatial` by specifying a mesh and source strengths for each mesh element.
-It is also possible to define a "cloud" of source points each with a different relatively probability using :class:`openmc.stats.PointCloud`.
+It is also possible to define a "cloud" of source points each with a different relative probability using :class:`openmc.stats.PointCloud`.

 The angular distribution can be set equal to a sub-class of